20100dbg/20100dbg.github.io/_posts/2024-04-13-post-java-application-analysis.md

 ### Option 2 : Interception of the configuration script

-By monitoring file system activity with ProcMon during software installation, one can track file creations, modifications and deletions.
+By monitoring file system activity with ProcMon during a software installation, one can track file creations, modifications and deletions.
-This monitoring quickly shows that the installer creates a file named mysql_setup.bat.
+This monitoring quickly shows that the installer creates a .bat file.
 This is a MySQL database configuration script, and contains the queries observed in the CodeSection.txt file seen in the previous method.

 ![Process monitor](/assets/images/post-20240413/2_procmon.png)